Johannes-Zi/DeutscheBahnDataChallanges/README.md

 **&#8594;** After resolving not representative sentiments we could detect a consistent slightly sentiment shift towards positive for 11 of the 12 city-city connections.

-**&#8594;** This resulted in the assumption that the 9€-Ticket has an positive impact on Twitter user, which actually use the ticket.
+**&#8594;** This resulted in the assumption that the 9€-Ticket has a **positive impact** on Twitter user, which actually use the ticket.

-**&#8594;** Most of the negative tweets related to the 9€-Ticket are not related to travel routes or were tweeted by user with a bad DB-realted sentiment even before the 9€-Ticket release.
+**&#8594;** Most of the negative tweets related to the 9€-Ticket are not related to travel routes or were tweeted by user with a bad DB-related sentiment even before the 9€-Ticket release.

 ## How to use